ferdouszihad/Mr.-Typescript/notes/m3-oop.md

 - Why we dont use Arrow function in class
 - How to use access modifiers in class
 - Professional way of defining class

+## 3-2: Inheritance in OOP

+- Inheritence Concept
+- How to create inheritance in OOP
+- use of Super Class